anthonymobile/njbuswatcher_2020/README.md

 Check out a live version focusing on Jersey City Heights [buswatcher.code4jc.org](http://buswatcher.code4jc.org)

-The app is more of less skinnable for an NJ community with a minimum of re-configuration:
+The app is more of less skinnable for any NJ community with a minimum of re-configuration:
 - route_config.py - holds all route numbers and descriptions
 - cron jobs (need to setup stopwatcher.py and routewatcher.py for each route tracked)